ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/enabling-uarte.md

 Uarte0 is disabled.
 ```

+Find the starter code in `down-the-stack/apps/uarte_enable.rs`
+Find the full solution in `down-the-stack/apps/uarte_enable_solution.rs`

 ## Step-by-Step Solution

-✅ Find the values that can be written in the `enable` register:
+### Step 1: Find the values that can be written in the `enable` register:

 0: disabled
 8: enabled

-✅ Import the PAC
+### Step 2: Import the PAC

-In `down-the-stack/apps/Cargo.toml`:
+In `down-the-stack/apps/Cargo.toml` add:

 ```
 dk_pac = { path = "../dk_pac", features = ["critical-section"]}
 ```
-In `apps/bin/uarte_enable.rs`:
+In `apps/bin/uarte_enable.rs` add:

 ```rust
 use dk_pac::UARTE0;
 ```

+### Step 3: Take ownership of the peripherals with `take()`

-✅ Take ownership of the peripherals with `take()` and bind the `UARTE0` peripheral to it's own variable
+Take ownership of the peripherals with `take()`.
+Take note, the take returns an `Option<T>` so that needs to be taken care of.
+Bind the `UARTE0` peripheral to it's own variable.

 ```rust
 let periph = dk_pac::Peripherals::take().unwrap();
 let uarte = periph.UARTE0;
 ```

+### Step 4: Write a helper function to get the status of the register.

-✅ Write a helper function that reads the bits of the enable register.
-It prints "Uarte0 is enabled", when the value is not 0.
-If it is 0, it prints "Uarte0 is disabled".
-Add a function call to `fn main()`
+The helper function either reads the raw bits of the enable register or makes use of the specific method available.

+The function prints "Uarte0 is enabled" or "Uarte0 is disabled" depending on the case.
+Add a function call to `fn main()`.

 Run the code.
 The terminal output should read: "Uarte0 is disabled".